mdalmaruf/INFT-1207/Project.md

 | HTML Test Results                            | 10        |
 | Video Recordings (Single: 10 or 2.5 each)    | 10        |
 | Bug Tracker Report                           | 5         |

 ---

-## Important Notes
-- Use **Week 13** to complete the project with assistance from the professor.
-- If a group member fails to contribute, they will not receive marks, and the rest of the team will incur a **5% penalty**.
-- Peer evaluation is mandatory, where each member will evaluate their teammates.

----